Watch: Tiger's roar and celebs galore as JP McManus Pro-Am tees off

 The Holywood man stopped and signed hats left right and centre, taking pictures and responding to calls of “good luck” and “how are the nerves.”

-While he was otherwise occupied I made some small talk with his caddy, local lad Scott O’Brien.

-How did you end up carrying the bag of one of Ireland’s top movie exports, I enquired.
+While he was occupied, I made some small talk with his caddy, local lad Scott O’Brien, who explained that it was "the luck of the draw" that he ended up carrying the bag of one of Ireland’s top movie exports.

 “I’m a caddy here [in Adare] usually.
 There was a draw, so it was luck of the draw.”